-44. We may be unable to sufficiently obtain, maintain, protect, or enforce our intellectual property and other proprietary rights well as for three of our Subsidiaries, namely Veranda XL Learning Solutions Private Limited, Veranda Race Learning Solutions Private Limited and Veranda IAS Learning Solutions Private Limited.
+44. We may be unable to sufficiently obtain, maintain, protect, or enforce our intellectual property and other proprietary rights

+We own our corporate logo and trademark "Veranda", used as a prefix in the name of our Company as well as for three of our Subsidiaries, namely Veranda XL Learning Solutions Private Limited, Veranda Race Learning Solutions Private Limited and Veranda IAS Learning Solutions Private Limited.
 Our trademark 'Veranda' ("Trademark"), which is used as a prefix in the name of our Company, is registered in the name of our Company under Class 9, 16, 41 and 42 of the Trade Marks Act, 1999.
 Pursuant to an assignment deed with one of our Group Companies, Veranda Children's Educational Institution Private Limited, which was incorporated on March 15, 2017, we obtained the exclusive, irrevocable, absolute and perpetual right to use the prefix "Veranda" in the name of our Company and our Group Companies.